 In fact, the hardest part of this challenge is actually recognising that you are complaining.
 So long as it pushes to the forefront of my mind more and more it will help me become more aware of my own words and to try to understand how someone might feel whilst listening to me.

 The walk home was still wonderous as I contemplated all this and listened to the description of beautiful Masha and the joy and sadness the narrator felt.
-This description was thought provoking as I also was feeling so happy with life, despite the fact I was getting cold and wet in the rain.
+This description was thought-provoking as I also was feeling so happy with life, despite the fact I was getting cold and wet in the rain.
 The walk crowned by the view of the feathery grass that spikes alongside our driveway, suddenly weighed down by the heavy drops of water, pointing towards the path home.

 I am so happy and grateful to be inquisitive.
 To want to constantly learn and understand myself.
 This morning I listened to a primer on Nietzsche which was interesting as an introduction because I don’t know enough about his philosophy.
 I then listened to an imagined conversation between Nietzsche and Jane Austen where there two apparent so different writers end up agreeing on many things.
 I walked to Utopia this morning too.
-A nice gentle walk and have me chance to listen to these articles.
+A nice gentle walk and gave me chance to listen to these articles.

 Music from Sebadoh, Hilarity Ensues, Primitive Calculators, Bastro, UK Subs, Mofungo, Paper Mice, Univers Zero, Self Evident, The Bevis Frond, Snakefinger, Tar Babies, Alright the Captain, Matt Black and the Doodlebugs, Khaddash, David Bowie, The Clash, Small Faces, Bad Religion, Big Block 454 and Unstoppable Sweeties Show.